Search engine optimization: White hat versus black hat techniques

-SEO techniques can be classified into two broad categories: techniques that search engine companies recommend as part of good design ("white hat"), and those techniques of which search engines do not approve ("black hat").
+SEO techniques can be classified into two broad categories: techniques that search engine companies recommend ("white hat"), and those techniques of which search engines do not approve ("black hat").
 Search engines attempt to minimize the effect of the latter, among them spamdexing.
 Industry commentators have classified these methods and the practitioners who employ them as either white hat SEO or black hat SEO.
 White hats tend to produce results that last a long time, whereas black hats anticipate that their sites may eventually be banned either temporarily or permanently once the search engines discover what they are doing.

 An SEO technique is considered a white hat if it conforms to the search engines' guidelines and involves no deception.
 As the search engine guidelines are not written as a series of rules or commandments, this is an important distinction to note.
 White hat SEO is not just about following guidelines but is about ensuring that the content a search engine indexes and subsequently ranks is the same content a user will see.
-White hat advice is generally summed up as creating content for users, not for search engines, and then making that content easily accessible to the online "spider" algorithms, rather than attempting to trick the algorithm from its intended purpose.
-White hat SEO is in many ways similar to web development that promotes accessibility, although the two are not identical.
+White hat advice is generally summed up as creating content for users, not for search engines, and then making that content easily accessible to the online algorithms, rather than attempting to trick the algorithm from its intended purpose.
+White hat SEO has been compared to web development that promotes accessibility, although the two are not identical.

 Black hat SEO attempts to improve rankings in ways that are disapproved of by the search engines or involve deception.
 One black hat technique uses hidden text, either as text colored similar to the background, in an invisible div, or positioned off-screen.
 Another method gives a different page depending on whether the page is being requested by a human visitor or a search engine, a technique known as cloaking.
 Another category sometimes used is grey hat SEO.
 This is in between the black hat and white hat approaches, where the methods employed avoid the site being penalized but do not act in producing the best content for users.
 Grey hat SEO is entirely focused on improving search engine rankings.

 Search engines may penalize sites they discover using black or grey hat methods, either by reducing their rankings or eliminating their listings from their databases altogether.
 Such penalties can be applied either automatically by the search engines' algorithms or by a manual site review.
 One example was the February 2006 Google removal of both BMW Germany and Ricoh Germany for the use of deceptive practices.
-Both companies, however, quickly apologized, fixed the offending pages, and were restored to Google's search engine results page.
+Both companies subsequently apologized, fixed the offending pages, and were restored to Google's search engine results page.